PoisotLab/ms_svd_networks/manuscript.md

 null model) shows that sufficiently large networks achieve maximal von Neuman entropy [@Du2010NotNeu; @Passerini2011NeuEnt].
 In @fig:larger, we compare the *logistic* of $z_i$ to the richness of the network.
-Transforming to the logistic smoothes out differences in absolute value that are apparent in @fig:nullmod, and projects the values in the unit range, with values above $0.5$ being more complex than expected.
+Transforming to the logistic smooths out differences in absolute value that are apparent in @fig:nullmod, and projects the values in the unit range, with values above $0.5$ being more complex than expected.
 It is quite obvious that, across both models and the three types of interactions, only smaller networks achieve higher entropy.